chankinwui/Palletizer/README.md

 The goal is capture the King as soon as possible, which is find the shortest path to get the maximum score.

 ## Pallet
 The MPL problem and the Distributor Pallet Loading (DPL) problem (place different size boxes into a fixed size pallet) are much like chess playing, except that there is no King to be captured.
 The DPL problem is believed to be NP-hard, that is you cannot tell "win or lose", but you can say "good or bad" by experience (after trial and error for a few or more than billion time).
-The MPL problem is easier, there should be an optimial solution in given conditions, normally it is place as many boxes as possible in a stable manner.
+The MPL problem is easier, there should be an optimial solution in given conditions (non-guillotine pattern), normally it is place as many boxes as possible in a stable manner.
 Human is clever and lazy, we can transform the DPL problem into MPL problem by using standard size boxes.
 And use many heuristic patterns to find the optimial solution.

 But I am stupid but lazy too, so I bruteforce all the "possible" moves and let the computer do the hardwork.
 The following assumption should be clear: